Personal Bankruptcy and Company Liquidation: Understanding the Differences and Your Obligations

 Will bankruptcy wipe out my company debts?

-No, company debts belong to the company.
+No. Company debts belong to the company.
 Bankruptcy only addresses your personal debts.

 Can I run a company while bankrupt?

 Bankrupt individuals are restricted from managing companies without court approval.
+This restriction applies for the duration of the bankruptcy.

 What should I do if I face both bankruptcy and liquidation?